1 Statics Review

 \[ \begin{aligned}\sum F_y&=B E-8+B D \sin \alpha=0 \quad \\&=B E-8+(-15.4) \sin \left(51.3^{\circ}\right)=0 \quad\rightarrow\quad B E=20{~kN} \\\end{aligned} \]

-Answer: DE = 12 kN (Tensile), BE = 20 kN (Tensile)
+DE = 12 kN (Tensile)

 \[ \begin{aligned} & \sum M_B=-(12*5)+(DE*5)=0 \quad\rightarrow\quad D E=12{~kN} \\ & \sum F_y=BE-8-12=0 \quad\rightarrow\quad B E=20{~kN} \end{aligned} \]

-Answer: DE = 12 kN (Tensile), BE = 20 kN (Tensile)
+DE = 12 kN (Tensile)

-1.3.3 Internal reactions in continuous bodies
+1.3.3 Internal Reactions in Continuous Bodies

-Figure 1.2: Cross-sections showing the internal loads on a continuous body
+Figure 1.6: Cross-sections showing the internal loads on a continuous body

 Example 1.5

-Two solid bars make up the axial assembly loaded as shown.
 Determine the normal force in each bar.
 State whether the force is tensile or compressive.

 To find the internal load in a segment, cut a cross-section within that segment.
-Since the external loading (and therefore the internal loading) changes at point B, we’ll make one cut in segment AB and another in segment BC.
+Since the external loading (and therefore the internal loading) changes at point B, make one cut in segment AB and another in segment BC.

-Making the cut in section AB and drawing the FBD allows us to determine the normal force in section AB.
+Making the cut in section AB and drawing the FBD allow us to determine the normal force in section AB.
 Drawing the FBD of the left section of the cut allows us to avoid needing to know the external reactions at wall C.

 \[ \sum F_x=-50{~kN}+N_{AB}=0 \quad\rightarrow\quad N_{AB}=50{~kN} \]